centreon/centreon-documentation/en/releases/centreon-commercial-extensions.md

 ## Centreon Auto Discovery

+### 20.04.2

+#### Enhancements

+- Better handle forms testing in Host Discovery wizard
+- Enhance error render for jobs

+#### Bugfixes

+- Unable to run Service Discovery since 20.04.1
+- Some words are not translated in french
+- Use $rg API directive to search in providers listing
+- Remove bad characters in the JSON result in Host Discovery
+- Mapper Monitoring - "From job" setting does not take job monitoring server

 ### 20.04.1

 #### Enhancements

-- Client on 0 items redirects to empty job details
+- Job with 0 discovered items redirects to empty job details
-- Sort host discovery listing

 #### Bugfixes

 - Overlapping text when configuring job with default proxy
-- Some words are not translated in french
-- Use $rg API directive
-- Remove bad characters in the json result in host discovery
-- Check use remote proxy definition to run discovery in service discovery
+- Use direct connection to Poller when having Remote Server is ignored by Service Discovery

 ### 20.04.0